gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   For SCTP implementations exposing APIs like {{RFC6458}} where it is not possible to change the SCTP-AUTH key for a partial SCTP message initiated before the change of security context will be forced to track the SCTP messages and determine when all using the old security context has been transmitted.
-This maybe be impossible to do completely reliable without tighter integration between the DTLS/SCTP layer and the SCTP implementation.
+   For SCTP implementations exposing APIs like {{RFC6458}} where it is not possible to change the SCTP-AUTH key for a partial SCTP message initiated before the change of security context, it will be forced to track the SCTP messages and determine when all using the old security context has been transmitted.
+This maybe be impossible to do as completely reliable without tighter integration between the DTLS/SCTP layer and the SCTP implementation.
 This type of implementations also has an implicit limitation in how large SCTP messages it can support.
-Each SCTP message needs have completed delivery and enabling closing of the previous DTLS connection prior to the need to create yet another DTLS connection.
+Each SCTP message needs to have completed delivery and enabling closing of the previous DTLS connection prior to the need to create yet another DTLS connection.
 Thus, SCTP messages can’t be larger than that the transmission completes in